ungsonn/StatsBomb_WorldCupData/hazard_dribble.md

 ![](figures/hazard_dribble1.png)

 Looks good!
-But now I'll add `colscale` to use the Belgian colors for the points and also add a few labels: Player name, competiion, number of dribbles, and number of nutmegs.
+But now I'll add `colscale` to use the Belgian colors for the points and also add a few labels: Player name, competition, number of dribbles, and number of nutmegs.

 ``` r
 create_Pitch() +